jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 [Michael Feathers](https://michaelfeathers.silvrback.com/bio) provided a glimmer of hope with his book: ___Working Effectively with Legacy Code___.
 I briefly referenced [his book](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html#working-effectively-with-legacy-code) in [The Conversion of a Unit Test Denier](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html).
 Here’s an excellent [summary](https://understandlegacycode.com/blog/key-points-of-working-effectively-with-legacy-code/) of the key points of book by [Nicolas Carlo](https://bsky.app/profile/nicoespeon.com).

 Feathers contends that all too often developers rely upon the __edit and pray__ process when updating legacy code.
-Modify legacy without understanding the dependencies, and how likely are you to break it?
+Modify legacy without understanding the dependencies, and how likely are you to break something?
 Though a bit dated, this 2012 paper, [SOFTWARE DEFECT ORIGINS AND REMOVAL METHODS](https://insights.cermacademy.com/6-software-defect-origins-and-removal-methods-c-capers-jones-technologyrisk/) by [Capers Jones](https://en.wikipedia.org/wiki/Capers_Jones) states that the odds of a modification introducing a new bug can be as high as 25%.
 He calls these _bad fixes_:
 >_Bad fixes are inversely proportional to cyclomatic complexity, and also inversely proportional to experience.
 Bad fixes by a top-gun software engineer working with software with low cyclomatic complexity can be only a fraction of 1%._
 >
 >_At the other end of the spectrum, bad fixes by a novice trying to fix a bug in an error-prone module with high cyclomatic complexity can top 25%._